 Until very recently, guys basically had just the two options when it comes to soap:

-We could either use one of the cheap, big-name brand soaps that are full of chemicals and tend to leave your skin (or at least, my skin) feeling flaky and dry.
+We could either use one of the cheap, big-name brand soaps that are full of chemicals and potentially toxic ingredients, and tend to leave our skin feeling flaky and dry.

 Or, we could refinance our homes to buy a natural or organic soap that was not only insanely expensive, but also fragranced with flowers and other decidedly feminine scents.

-The good news is that today things are different, and there are a ton of soaps, shower gels and body washes aimed directly at men.
+The good news is that today things are different, and there’s no shortage of soap, shower gel and body wash aimed directly at men.